websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/poshi-test-automation/getting-started/creating-a-testcase-file.md

     }
     ```

 1. Start the test block by adding a description and test name.
 Name the test in a manner that is concise, specific, and descriptive.
-For the given test scenario, use `CannotSearchForTheTermPumpkins`.
+For the given test scenario, use `CannotSearchForMyName`.

     ```
-    @description = "There should be no search results when a user searches for Pumpkins." test CannotSearchForPumpkins {
+    @description = "There should be no search results when I search for my name." test CannotSearchForMyName {

     }
     ```